-I seem to be in the minority of people not bothered by the design of Apple's AirPods, but those of you who do find the tiny toothbrush look off-putting will prefer the more clandestine shape of the Here Ones.
+I seem to be in the minority of people not bothered by the design of Apple's AirPods, but those of you who do find the tiny toothbrush look off-putting will prefer the rounded shape of the Here Ones.
 They look like a generic pair of wireless earphones, and that's perfectly OK.

 Here One: Sound

-The good news is that Doppler is taking the music aspect seriously too, and has produced a really good pair of completely wireless earphones for listening to tunes.
+The good news is that Doppler is taking the music aspect seriously too, and has produced a really good pair of completely wireless earphones for listening to your tunes.
 I've switched over from my trusty Sennheiser in-ears, and the sound is just as warm and full with enough bass for my liking.
-Audiophiles may grumble at elements, but overall Doppler has done a good job here.
+Audiophiles may grumble at elements, but overall I think Doppler has done a good job here.

 Streamed audio is something you can't manipulate, but you can layer it with the noise of the outside world, and there are a fair few scenarios (beyond airline safety demonstrations) where this might be useful.
 Maybe you're cycling and want to listen to music but not block the sound of traffic.
 Perhaps you're at a baseball game and want to listen to live commentary in your ear but still hear the game and your friends sat next to you.
 Or maybe you're one of those people with the impressive ability to chat while listening to music.
 Hats off to you – I think you'll like this feature.